 The Beisler Lake Dam removal may be accomplished by leveraging additional funds and technical assistance from other non-profit, state, and/or federal sources.
-Alternative 3.15 is a Tier II preferred alternative for this restoration plan because it meets the Trustees' identified restoration objectives and criteria to address the injuries caused by the release of hazardous substances, but the project may not yield ecological benefits of the magnitude of other Tier I preferred projects.
+Alternative 3.15 is a Tier II selected alternative for this restoration plan because it meets the Trustees' identified restoration objectives and criteria to address the injuries caused by the release of hazardous substances, but the project may not yield ecological benefits of the magnitude of other Tier I projects.
 Removing the Beisler Lake Dam restores headwater aquatic habitat, improves water quality, and enhances recreational opportunities at the adjacent summer camp.

-3.16 Preferred Tier II Alternative: Mill Street Dam Removal
+3.16 Selected Tier II Alternative: Mill Lane Dam Removal

-The Mill Street Dam is located on the North Branch Raritan River in Branchburg and Bridgewater, Somerset County, New Jersey.
-The proposed restoration project involves the removal of the Mill Street Dam; relocation and/or recalibration of an adjacent USGS stream gage; appropriate restoration and stabilization of the adjacent stream reaches and impoundment area; revegetation of exposed and newly formed banks; and scour protection measures at the U.S. Route 202 bridge and other areas, as warranted.
+The Mill Lane Dam is located on the North Branch Raritan River in Branchburg and Bridgewater, Somerset County, New Jersey.
+The proposed restoration project involves the removal of the Mill Lane Dam; relocation and/or recalibration of an adjacent USGS stream gage; appropriate restoration and stabilization of the adjacent stream reaches and impoundment area; revegetation of exposed and newly formed banks; and scour protection measures at the U.S. Route 202 bridge and other areas, as warranted.
 This Alternative meets the Trustees identified project categories of dam removal, riparian restoration, aquatic connectivity, freshwater mussel conservation and enhancement, native fish conservation and enhancement, instream enhancement, and river trail restoration.

-The Mill Street Dam is an approximately 180-feet-long, less than 5-feet-high, concrete, run-ofriver gravity dam (Figure 19).
-The dam slows the water of the North Branch Raritan River, but does not produce an apparent impoundment, and does not noticeably trap sediments upstream.
+The Mill Lane Dam is an approximately 180-feet-long, less than 5-feet-high, concrete, run-of-river gravity dam (Figure 19).
 The dam is owned by NJDEP, and is flanked by land owned by the NJDEP to the west and by Somerset County Park Commission on the east.
 Land downstream is owned by the NJDEP and is part of the Chipman Tract, a 109-acre undeveloped preserved parcel.
+The dam can likely be accessed through an existing entrance along the eastern side of U.S. Route 202; this access point would accommodate heavy demolition equipment and avoid disruption of the former mill site located on the west bank.